shawngraham/steamroller/README.md

 Incidentally, I've commented out the citation removal step, and just piped the name_replacement to feed the coref, skipping citation removal (which is slightly borked I now discover.
 Sigh...)

+[later that same day]
+Ah shit, maybe just skip citation and coreference altogether and point the triplet extraction to the output of the name fixer upper.
+The first version of all this just used an llm for every stage and frankly, though the hit on resources was huge, it really did work quite well.

 ```mermaid
 graph TD
     A[Start] --> B{Create directories};